wombleton/gitlaw-nz/acts/P/Prostitution Reform Act 2003.md

     (2) The cancellation of the certificate takes effect 5 days after notification of the cancellation is sent to the certificate holder at the address supplied in his or her application for a certificate.

-    (3) A person whose certificate is cancelled commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails to return the certificate to a District Court within 1 month of the cancellation of the certificate.
+    (3) A person whose certificate is cancelled commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails to return the certificate to a District Court within 1 month of the cancellation of the certificate.

+    Section 39(3): amended, on 1 July 2013, by [section 413][72] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 40 Operator to produce certificate on request

 *   (1) A constable may, on producing evidence that he or she is a constable, require any person whom the member believes on reasonable grounds is an operator to produce that person's certificate for inspection, and the person must produce his or her certificate to the member, or to another constable at a local Police station, within 24 hours of the request.

-    (2) If a request under subsection (1) is made to the holder of a certificate, that holder commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to produce his or her certificate as required by that subsection.
+    (2) If a request under subsection (1) is made to the holder of a certificate, that holder commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to produce his or her certificate as required by that subsection.

-    Section 40(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][92] of the Policing Act 2008 (2008 No 72).
+    Section 40(1): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][93] of the Policing Act 2008 (2008 No 72).

+    Section 40(2): amended, on 1 July 2013, by [section 413][72] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 41 Court records